X-Cops: Conception and writing

 "X-Cops" was inspired by the Fox television program Cops, which Vince Gilligan (the writer of this episode) describes as a "great slice of Americana."
 Gilligan first pitched the idea during the show's fourth season to the X-Files writing staff and series creator Chris Carter, the latter of whom was concerned that the concept was too "goofy".
 Fellow writer and producer Frank Spotnitz concurred, although he was more uncomfortable with Gilligan's idea of using videotape instead of film; the show's production crew liked to use film to create "effective scares", and Spotnitz worried that shooting exclusively on videotape would be too challenging as the series would be unable to cut and edit the final product.
 During the show's seventh season, Carter relented.
 Many critics and fans believed, erroneously, that the seventh season of The X-Files would be the show's last.
 Similarly, Carter felt that the show had nearly run its course, and seeing the potential in Gilligan's idea, he decided to green-light the episode.
 Gilligan noted that "the longer we've been on the air, the more chances we've taken.
 We try to keep the show fresh ...
 I think [Carter] appreciates that".
 "X-Cops" was not Gilligan's first attempt at writing a cross-over.
 Almost three years before, he had developed a script that would have taken the form of an Unsolved Mysteries episode, with unknown actors playing Mulder and Scully and Robert Stack appearing in his role as narrator.
-This script was later aborted, and re-written as the fifth-season episode "Bad Blood".
+This concept was later abandoned, and the script was re-written into the fifth-season episode "Bad Blood".

 Gilligan reasoned that, because Mulder and Scully would appear on a nationally syndicated television series, the episode's main monster could not be shown, only "hinted at".
 Gilligan and the writing staff applied methods previously used in the psychological horror film The Blair Witch Project (1999) to show as little of the monster as possible while still making the episode scary.
 Michael Watkins, who directed the episode, hired several real Sheriff's deputies as extras for the episode.
 Casting director Rick Milikan later explained that the group needed "actors who could pull off the believability in just normal off-the-cuff conversation of cops on the job."
 During the crack house scene, real SWAT team members were hired to break down the doors.
 Actor Judson Mills later explained that, because there were few cameramen and owing to the manner in which the episode was filmed, "people just behaved as if we were [real] cops.
 I had other cops waving and giving their signals or heads-up the way they do amongst themselves.
 It was quite funny".